Potential Funding and Financing Sources for Small Businesses and Certain Small NGOs

 The U.S. SBA is a primary resource where many small businesses and certain non-governmental organizations (NGOs) may seek financing and loans related to disaster relief.
 Applications for emergency disaster relief loans may be made online based on the following requirements:

 - Once an area has been designated a federal disaster area, applicants for disaster and emergency loans may be required to meet the size standards for eligible entities established by the SBA.
-Size standards are based on the applicant’s NAICS industry code and include measurements against the applicant’s gross receipts and/or headcount.
+Generally, an applicant filling for a disaster relief loan with the SBA will have 500 or fewer employees.
+Actual size standards are based on the applicant’s NAICS industry code and include measurements against the applicant’s gross receipts and/or headcount.
 The SBA provides a tool to determine if an applicant is a small business, and a table of NAICS codes and lookups for a particular entity can be found here.

 - NGOs that are private entities meeting the SBA’s size standards may apply for disaster relief loans.
 Some entities (for example, publicly traded nonprofits, churches, or religious organizations) may not be eligible to apply for all SBA disaster loan types.